Best Neutral Paint Colors

-Revere Pewter is a stunning color that manages to retain both the warmth of beige and the drama of a gray.
+Revere Pewter is a stunning color that manages to retain both the warm undertones of beige and a light gray.
 It is a fantastic “greige” if you are looking for a gray that is warmer and has more saturation.
-This shade is a favorite that I’ve used on many projects, and throughout my own home.
+This shade is one of the most popular neutral paint colors that I’ve used on many projects, and throughout my own home.

 Why does it work so well?
 Well, not only is it beautiful in the common spaces of your home, but it’s also the perfect match for home theaters and bedrooms.
 It works seamlessly with pops of both lighter and darker colors.
-If you long for the simplicity of a neutral-based home but aren’t ready to go the beige brown or cool grey route, this is the color you’ll want to consider.
+If you long for the simplicity of a neutral-based home but aren’t ready to go the beige brown or cool grey route, this is a great choice.